mmurphy/golang-intro/chapter-two.md

 Notice we added the -cover flag, this will print the coverage stats for the package.

 Also it is worth noticing that we still haven't used any dependencies yet.
-We will eventually need them, but it good to show what you can achieve just with the stdlib
+We will eventually need them, but it good to show what you can achieve just with the stdlib.

+### Finally

+What would people like to build as part of this?
+Would working on a command line client that maybe does a login against RHMAP be good or would you prefer to learn more about building rest api servers?